chrhagel/chart-experiment/README.md

 ## Chart Experiment
-Building a chart component in canvas for fun and to learn
+Building a chart component in canvas for fun and to learn.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).